Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Experiments

 \subsection{Single Task Query-Modulated Detector}

 In this Section we discuss the results achieved by QMD trained solely to solve for query-modulated detection.
+We consider both mobile and server models, and perform experiments on both COCO-17 and Open~Images~Detection~v4, for both object-detection, and query-modulated detection.

-In Table~\ref{tab:single_task_qmd_results} we report the SLD AP, KLD AP and detection mAP achieved by these models on the the OID test set, and on COCO 2017 validation set.
+In \cref{tab:single_task_qmd_results} we report the SLD AP, KLD AP and detection mAP achieved by these models on the the OID test set, and the COCO validation set.
 As a baseline, we report the performance of a standard object detector using the same architecture hyper-parameters (feature extractor, input resolution, FPN layers, etc.).
 To solve for SLD, and KLD using a standard object detector, predictions are pruned to retain only those matching the classes specified in the query.
 All detections are then mapped to a single class.

 To evaluate the ability of QMD to operate also as a standard object detector we also compare the COCO mAP achieved on the task of detecting all objects in the image.
 For QMD this is achieved by activating all labels on all images, using a $[1,1,1,\ldots , 1]$ query.
-As it can be seen, by modulating the FPN activations to focus on the queried objects, the MobileNet-based QMD is able to outperform the object detector by more 16 SLD AP@0.5 points on OID, and 4.5 SLD AP@[.5:.95] points on COCO.
-The ResNet model still improves COCO SLD AP@[.5:.95] by 1.9 points.
+By modulating the FPN activations to focus on the queried objects, the MobileNet-based QMD is able to outperform the object detector by +16.3\% SLD AP on OID, and +4.5\% SLD AP on COCO.
+The ResNet model still improves COCO SLD AP by +1.9\%.
 On the other hand, in the standard detection setting, triggered by the $[1,1,1,\ldots , 1]$ query, the single-task QMD severly underperforms the standard object detector.

-This is expected, as this model is not trained for detection.
-The main advantage of QMD with respect to post-processing a standard object detector is that a query-modulated detector is able to transform the FPN activations to maximize the detection accuracy for the provided query.
-In other words, the model is trained for actively ``searching'' the desired object(s) in the image.
-This is particularly important on datasets with a large number of classes, like OID, where post-processing might not be enough to confidently and stably surface the objects from the desired class.
+The main advantage of QMD with respect to post-processing a standard object detector is that QMD is trained for actively ``searching'' the desired object(s) in the image.
+This is particularly important for large-vocabilary datasets like OID, where the box classification problem is considerably harder compared to COCO, and post-processing might not be enough to confidently and stably surface the objects belonging to the user-requested class.

-\textit{To summarize, query-modulated training provides significant improvements for query-modulated detection, especially for problems with a large number of classes.
-It is not however directly suitable for solving standard object detection.}
+\textit{To summarize, QMD significantly outperforms the post-processing baseline for SLD and KLD.
+This is especially true for large-vocabulary problems, where class-confusion is a more important issue.
+However, single-task training is not directly suitable for solving standard object detection.}